 - I can see myself working here in five years

-Employees that aren’t looking for a new job at another company still may not intend to stay at yours for another two years.
-It’s good to get an understanding of their career progression and where they see themselves in the future.
+Note: Employees that aren’t looking for a new job at another company still may not intend to stay at yours for another two years.
+It’s good to get an understanding of their career goals and where they see themselves in the future.
 If the answer is somewhere else, you can then offer them solutions to keep them in the company for longer.

 - I always want to give my best whenever I’m at work